 - Very large depth when rear facing

-2. Safe-n-Sound Premier Convertible
+2. Safe-n-Sound Atlas-Gro

-3. Infasecure Vari
+3. Infasecure Vari Move

-Like the Safe-n-Sound Guardian II from Kmart, the Infasecure Vari is not an extended rear facing seat, however it is still a great option for a second car or Grandparents car.
+Like the Safe-n-Sound Guardian II from Kmart, the Infasecure Vari Move is not an extended rear facing seat, however it is still a great option for a second car or Grandparents car.
 Although it is the same price as the Safekeeper II from Kmart which is extended rear facing, it is more compact in depth in rear facing mode and is quite a bit easier to use and install than both the Guardian II and Safekeeper II.
 It’s these features which can sometimes make it a better option especially, (dare I say it!) when it comes to the older generation having to install and use the seat.

 Pro’s